 How to get the Edinburgh Castle - Access

-- You can walk the Royal mile up to the caste entry or use the stairs on the side of the hill.
+- You can walk the Royal Mile up to the castle entry or use the stairs on the side of the hill.

-- It is best to leave the car outside of the city and use public transportation or hop on hop off busses
+- It is best to leave the car on the outskirts of the city and use public transportation or hop on hop off busses

-- Planning a trip to Scotland?
-The castle is included both my eBooks:
+Planning a trip to Scotland?
+The castle is included in both my eBooks:

 - Edinburgh Castle Opening times: 9:30am to 6pm from 25 Mar to 30 sept - 9:30am to 5pm in Winter - last ticket sold 1 hour before closing time